Building the World

 WASHINGTON D.C.

 Nigerians set out to study world capitals.
 They looked at Brasília (Brazil), Islamabad (Pakistan), Paris (France), St. Petersburg (Russia), and Washington, D.C.
 (United States).
 In an era just following their own Biafran civil war, Nigeria was looking for a central place where all people would be equally represented.
-The site had to have good climate, plenty of land and abundant water.
-Teams fanned out to visit possible location in the existing twelve Nigerian states, taking note of their capitals.
-Finally, a team flew to Paris where they admired the widened boulevards of Haussmann who had recommended wide streets to let air circulate freely to encourage a healthful climate.
-Given the crowded conditions of Lagos, the Nigerians may have been attentive to the importance of such aspects of design.
+The site had to have a good climate, plenty of land, and abundant water.
+Teams fanned out to visit possible locations in the existing Nigerian states, taking note of their capitals.
+Finally, a team flew to Paris where they noted spacious boulevards of Haussmann who had recommended wide streets to let air circulate freely to encourage a healthful climate.
+Given the crowded conditions of Lagos, Nigerians may have been attentive to the importance of such aspects of design.
 Finally, they considered Washington, D.C. for its design of public spaces.
 Of course, Washington D.C. was itself patterned on Paris, through the design of L’Enfant.
-With Paris and Washington in mind, they chose a site in the center of the country inhabited by several ethnic groups: the Gbagyi, Koro, Gade, and Gwandara, none of which dominated.
-Soon Abuja would join the list of cities patterned after Washington, D.C. including the third largest city in Brazil, Belo Horizonte, a non-coastal piece of paradise where the saying goes: Não tem mares, tem bares.
+With Paris and Washington in mind, Nigeria chose a site in the center of the country, home several ethnic groups: the Gbagyi, Koro, Gade, and Gwandara, none of which dominated.
+Soon Abuja would join the list of cities patterned after Washington, D.C. including the third largest city in Brazil, Belo Horizonte, a non-coastal location where the saying goes: Não tem mares, tem bares.

 NEW CITY AND DESIGN